 “What do you mean?” she asked, panic overwhelming her lucid mindset.

-“I mean,” Lucius started, taking a step toward her, “we get to spend our first night back to Hogwarts…together.”
+“I mean,” Lucius started, pulling her up against him, “we get to spend our first night back in Hogwarts…together.”

 A/N: Yay so we finally see some more action between baby boy Lucy and Narcissa.
 I don't know about you guys but I find Lucius sexy as hell.
 My sister thinks I'm shallow for doing so but I can't help it!
 I'm obsessed with him!
 Leave me a review loves and tell me what you think?
 Are you as shallow as I am?
 Haha :))